 The hotel is also home to one of the most popular rooftop bars in town.
 With an impressive wine list and excellent craft cocktails, this is the place to go for a sundowner.
 Plus, the restaurant serves up light bites and hearty mains if you want to stay for dinner.

-Loews Hotel 1000 is set right in the heart of downtown Seattle, just down the street from shimmering Elliott Bay.
+Hotel 1000, LXR Hotels and Resorts is set right in the heart of downtown Seattle, just down the street from shimmering Elliott Bay.
 Step into the lobby and you’ll be wowed by the impressive hanging sculpture that is made up of 250 hand-blown LED glass droplets.
 The welcome glass of champagne doesn’t hurt either!

 All Water Seafood & Oyster Bar relishes Seattle’s maritime history with its locally sourced boat-to-table fare.
 Expect creative concoctions including gourmet PNW crab rolls, shareable local cheese boards, and IPA battered halibut and chips.
 If you feel like imbibing, the speakeasy-style Bell Lounge offers a long list of craft cocktails and local brews.